NavRez/SPuzzle/README.md

 The primary objective of this project was to test out a modified version of the sliding tile puzzle also known as the 8-Puzzle into an S-puzzle, where every single block in an NxN matrix can be moved to an adjacent block.
 The goal being to sort an NxN matrix to an increasing order with 4 different algorithms : Depth-FIrst Search, Iterative Deepening, and two heuristic algorithms of our choice.

 ## Heuristics
-The first heuristic was the hamming distance, which would evaluate the distance between a block and its intended position in terms of rows and columns, with the sum of both distances being the hamming distance.
-The algorithm will then try to iterate through several moves as long as it decreases the hamming distance from its prior value (this is done in a recursive fashion).
+The first heuristic was the block distance, which would evaluate the distance between a block and its intended position in terms of rows and columns, with the sum of both distances being the block distance.
+The algorithm will then try to iterate through several moves as long as it decreases the block distance from its prior value (this is done in a recursive fashion).
 The second heuristic calculates the number of misplaced tiles from a block's position (ex: say you're given 54321 and need to sort 1, then there are 4 misplaced values because 1 is smaller than all of them), this algorithm will go a certain direction as long as the new distance is smaller than the original one.

 ## How to execute